BensThoughts/next-mdx-filesystem/README.md

 getStaticPaths.
 Each slug is a string array of the path.
 For example /myslug/a translates to ['myslug', 'a'].
 See [Next.js Dynamic Routes](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes) for more detail.
-Below is the shape of `IStaticPath[]`, it is the exact format that next.js expects for `paths` as shown below
+The code below is the shape of `IStaticPath[]`, it is the exact format that next.js expects for `paths`.

 ```ts
 slugs: {